mie

 Machine Interrupt Enable

-The mie register is an MXLEN-bit read/write register containing interrupt enable bits.
-Interrupt cause number i (as reported in CSR mcause) corresponds with bit i in mie.
+The mip CSR contains information on pending interrupts, while mie is the corresponding CSR containing interrupt enable bits.
+Interrupt cause number i (as reported in the mcause CSR) corresponds to bit i in both mip and mie.
 Bits 15:0 are allocated to standard interrupt causes only, while bits 16 and above are designated for platform use.

 Interrupts designated for platform use may be designated for custom use at the platform’s discretion.